The Jhaque Danyel Stewart Leong Memorial Bursary

 Applications will be made anonymous before the application is given to the selection committee.

-- The bursaries are to be generally in the amount of $500.
+- The bursaries are to be generally in the amount of $500, however can be higher.

 The number of bursaries will be limited to funds specifically raised for the bursary in any given year.